rbhenao/ambar_ec2/ec2/README.md

  - Create Distribution

 **Api**
-You will now need to repeat these steps for the api as the api and front-end run as separte services on separate ports.
-While it can all be done on one distribution, it is simpler to manage the api as a subdomain on a separte distribution.
+You will now need to repeat these steps for the api as the api and front-end run as separate services on separate ports.
+While it can all be done on one distribution, it is simpler to manage the api as a subdomain on a separate distribution.
 This will allow you to give the api its own SSL cert and access the api directly with https using api.yourdomain.com
 - Create Distribution and use the same origin.
 For example: `ec2-ip-address-here.us-west-1.compute.amazonaws.com`
 - Select HTTP Port 8080
 - Follow the same steps until Custom Certificate